 Getting more specific, there are a few steps that I follow to insure that every small-company stock I recommend has the potential to bring strong profits.
 Here are the five most important steps.

-How to Find Small-Cap Stocks in Five Steps
+How to Find Small-Cap Stocks

 1. Search for paradigm shifts that are opening up new opportunities.